eborysko-harvard/CSCI-E-71_InternationMixMob_Final_Project/README.md

 * <root of project>/npm test
 * <root of project>/npm run build

 I will enable more commands shortly. iOS project requires Mac OSX and Node 4.1.1 to function.
 Android build should run on OSX or Linux.
 If someone has a Windows environment to, please let me know.

+## Sprint Retrospective
+First Retro Nov 16

+* Good/Continue doing:
+   * `Impressive lineup of tools`
+   * `Great documentation of all the various procesess and tools`
+   * `Review Ninja is awesome: should use it`

+* Start doing:
+   * `Focus on minimum viable`
+   * `More mob/pair sessions`
+   * `Schedule pair/mob sessions on Calendar so people can join`
+   * `More & consistant commitment from team members`

+* Stop doing:
+   * `Long term goals/experimentation`